17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 Other “Nearby” Spots to Consider Visiting

 Continue on through Duluth and along Minnesota’s North Shore for more beautiful waterfalls, state park areas, and views of Lake Superior.
+The North Shore is one of our favorite road trips!

 Looking to visit all of the three National Lakeshores in one trip?
-Head just about 250 miles south and then east to Pictured Rocks National Lakeshore in the UP of Michigan.
+Head about 250 miles south and then east to Pictured Rocks National Lakeshore in the UP of Michigan.
 Then head down to the mitten about the same distance to Sleeping Bear Dunes National Lakeshore along Lake Michigan.

 Looking for the closest National Parks to visit?
 Well, that won’t be an easy feat.
-You’ll have to cross Lake Superior to visit and backpack Isle Royale National Park, the least visited in the lower 48.
-You could continue north in Minnesota to Voyageurs National Park for more water adventures.
-These parks are by no means easy or convenient to access, but they’re absolutely worth the effort!
+You’ll have to cross even more of Lake Superior to visit and backpack Isle Royale National Park, the least visited in the lower 48.

 Wrapping Up: A Visit to the Apostle Islands

 The Apostle Islands are 22 islands situated in a beautiful stretch of Lake Superior.
-The lakeshore is full of things to do, with everything from laid-back tours, to adrenaline-pumping adventures.
+The lakeshore is full of things to do, with everything from laid-back tours to adrenaline-pumping adventures.

 For those who love to head out to the backcountry for camping, you’ll find beautiful spots on many of the islands.